IgniteUI/igniteui-docfx/en/components/map_binding_multiple_data_sources.md

 This topic takes you step-by-step towards displaying multiple geographic series that will plot following geo-spatial data:

-`GeographicSymbolSeries` – displays locations of major airports `GeographicPolylineSeries` – displays flights between airports `GeographicPolylineSeries` – displays gridlines of major coordinates
+-   `GeographicSymbolSeries` – displays locations of major airports
+-   `GeographicPolylineSeries` – displays flights between airports
+-   `GeographicPolylineSeries` – displays gridlines of major coordinates

 You can use geographic series in this or other combinations to plot desired data.

 ### Creating Data Sources

-Create data sources for all geographic series that you want to display in the `XamGeographicMap`.
-For example, you can the use[WorldConnections](map_resources_world_connections.md) script.
+Create data sources for all geographic series that you want to display in the `GeographicMap`.
+For example, you can the use [WorldConnections](map_resources_world_connections.md) script.

 ### Overlaying Flights

-Create first `GeographicPolylineSeries` object with flight connections between major airports and add it to `IgxSeriesComponent` collection of the `XamGeographicMap`.
+Create first `GeographicPolylineSeries` object with flight connections between major airports and add it to `IgxSeriesComponent` collection of the `GeographicMap`.

 ### Overlaying Gridlines

-Create second `GeographicPolylineSeries` object with geographic gridlines and add it to `IgxSeriesComponent` collection of the `XamGeographicMap`.
+Create second `GeographicPolylineSeries` object with geographic gridlines and add it to `IgxSeriesComponent` collection of the `GeographicMap`.

-Create `GeographicSymbolSeries` object with geographic gridlines and add it to `IgxSeriesComponent` collection of the geographic `XamGeographicMap`.
+Create `GeographicSymbolSeries` object with geographic gridlines and add it to `IgxSeriesComponent` collection of the geographic `GeographicMap`.